cloudmaven/documentation/pages/aws/aws_hipaa.md

 * Lambda Service
 * NAT Gateway

-## PHI contact model
+#### PHI contact model

+"How can your system be an HCDS if you are using Lambda?"
 We identify tools and technologies that do / do not interface directly with PHI.

 - Tools that do not come in contact with PHI can be thought of as 'triggers and orchestration'.
 - Services that may come in contact with PHI can be described as 'data and compute'

-### HIPAA-aligned technologies
+#### HIPAA-aligned technologies

-Nine AWS Technologies under the AWS BAA that are HIPAA-aligned:
+Nine AWS Technologies under the AWS BAA that are HIPAA-aligned.
+Actually more now and the accrue 'automatically' as AWS makes progress.

 - S3 storage
 - EC2 compute instances (VMs)